AdroitAnandAI/Agentic-AI-with-MCP/README.md

 # Agentic AI and Chain of Thought Prompting with MCP
 CoT prompting system with math reasoning and visualization.
-LLM talks to MS Paint via custom MCP (Model Context Protocol) server without an API and sends an email<br><br><br>
+LLM talks to MS Paint via custom MCP (Model Context Protocol) server without an API and sends an email<br>

-The system uses the Gemini AI model and a custom MCP (Model Control Protocol) server to break down complex mathematical problems into manageable steps.
+The system uses the Gemini AI model and a custom MCP (Model Control Protocol) server to break down complex mathematical problems into manageable steps.<br>

 ## Chain of Thought Prompting Strategy